ZENZO-Ecosystem/ZENZO-Core-Archive/CONTRIBUTING.md

     - whitespace
     - variable names
     - logging and messages
+  - *Utils* for changes to the utils
-  - *Utils and libraries* for changes to the utils and libraries
+  - *Libs* for changes to the libraries
   - *Wallet* for changes to the wallet code

+  If the pull request contains changes to multiple components, join them together using "&", if it's more than two, use a comma to save space. e.g: *[Net & RPC]* or *[Net, RPC, Qt]*

 Examples:

-    Consensus: Add new opcode for BIP-XXXX OP_CHECKAWESOMESIG
-    Net: Automatically create hidden service, listen on Tor
-    Qt: Add feed bump button
+    [Consensus] Add new opcode for BIP-XXXX OP_CHECKAWESOMESIG [Net] Automatically create hidden service, listen on Tor [Qt] Add feed bump button
-    Trivial: Fix typo in init.cpp
+    [Trivial] Fix typo in init.cpp

 If a pull request is specifically not to be considered for merging (yet) please prefix the title with [WIP] or use [Tasks Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists)